 Web Referrer: Referrals from a page on the web.

 💡App Store Search is often the highest because the user searches on the store intending to download an app.
 Browse is often lower, however, featured apps in the Today tab can suddenly trigger many new installations from this channel.

 2. Measure your app's conversion rate

 In this section of Analytics, you will be able to monitor your app's conversion rate from Impressions to Downloads, Impressions to Page Views, and from Page Views to Downloads.

-To obtain the conversion rate from Impressions (unique devices) to App Units in a given country, you need to select the metric "App Units", add the given country in the filter, and then select "compare to Impressions (unique devices)".
+To obtain the conversion rate from Impressions (unique devices) to Downloads in a given country, you need to select the metric "Downloads", add the given country in the filter, and then select "compare to Impressions (unique devices)".

 The conversion rates can be defined as follows:

 Impressions to Downloads: the % of users that saw your app on the App Store and then downloaded your app on a device with iOS 8, or later.

 Impressions to Page Views: the % of users who saw your app on the App Store and then viewed your app's product page on the App Store on devices running iOS 8, or later.

 Page Views to Downloads: the % of users who viewed your app's product page on the App Store on devices running iOS 8, or later and then downloaded your app.